Information for refugee pathologists in the UK

 - Access to an RCPath mentor

-- Ticket to attend International Pathology Day
+- Free ticket to attend International Pathology Day

-- Ticket to Undergraduate and Foundation Day
+- Free ticket to Undergraduate and Foundation Day

 The Bulletin is the College's quarterly professional membership magazine.
 We cater for the interests of our diverse readership, provoking discussion and comment on topics that range across the 17 specialties of pathology.